 The gestation period for a walrus calf is 15 to 16 months.
 Newborn calves weigh between 100 and 165 lbs and nurse for about a year.
 They generally stay with their mothers for the first 3 years and sometimes up to 5 years.

 Calves don’t have tusks at birth but tusks start to appear during the first summer or fall.
 Tusks generally grow for about 15 years, and for males they may continue to grow throughout their lives.
 Males can reach maturity as early as seven years old, but usually don’t start mating until around 15 years old.

 Based in Canada’s northeast territory of Nunavut, tour operator Arctic Kingdom, arctickingdom.com, has been a global leader in land-based polar travel, crafting unique Arctic adventures for almost 20 years.
 The company offers polar bear viewing year round, and exclusive opportunities to see wildlife including narwhal, whales and walrus in season.
 Unmatched access, built through years of deep-rooted relationships with Inuit communities, allows Arctic Kingdom to deliver once-in-a-lifetime Arctic experiences in safety and comfort.
 Most safari clients are between 50 and 75 years of age.

 All images in this article were taken on the Kings of the Arctic safari out of Igloolik, Nunavut.
 It is home to polar bears, bowhead whales and walruses inhabiting the rich Arctic wildlife area of Foxe Basin.
-Two 7-day/6-night itineraries are offered in July 2017.
+Two 7-day/6-night itineraries are offered each July.

 To learn even more about the mighty walrus, visit the Canadian Geographic website, the National Geographic website, and the Defenders of Wildlife website.